 -

-Infrastructure and Awareness: For countries with high e-waste generation, like India, the lack of adequate recycling facilities and consumer awareness are barriers.
+Infrastructure and Awareness: For countries with high e-waste generation, such as India, inadequate recycling facilities and consumer awareness are barriers.
 Although India is one of the top e-waste generators, with about 3.2 million tons generated in 2019, it has only 178 authorized recycling units capable of handling just a fraction of this waste.
-Increasing awareness and formal collection and recycling facilities are crucial.
+Increasing awareness and the availability of formal collection and recycling facilities are crucial.

 -